naiyeleo/ABS/README.md

 Round 5 code is the submission for 20210316T161002 of Perspecta-PurdueRutgers team This submission has 0.32 cross entropy and 0.93 roc-auc and 0.26 cross entropy and 0.95 roc-auc on holdout set.

-## The binary code of ABS tensorflow+keras version
+## The source code of ABS tensorflow+keras version

-This repo also include the binary code of ABS tensorflow+keras version
+This repo also include the source code of ABS tensorflow+keras version

 ### Dependences
 Python 2, tensoflow=1.12.0, keras=2.2.4, imageio, numpy, pickle, h5py